Skip to main content

 What happens to your waste on Rottnest?

-With a lot of visitors, comes a lot of rubbish.
-There are recyclables and general waste, which need to be processed in the right way.
-This starts with the right bin.
-There’s the red lid for general waste, and the yellow lid for recyclables.
-But the waste doesn’t stay on the island.
+With a lot of visitors comes a lot of rubbish.
+To manage this responsibly, it's important to sort general waste and recyclables correctly, so it can be processed the right way.
+This starts with the right bin: red lid for general waste and yellow lid for recyclables.

-The waste from around the island is collected daily, kept separate, and then compacted and sent to the mainland.
-General waste goes to landfill while recyclables are processed at a Recycling Materials Recovery Facility.
+Waste from across the island is collected daily, kept separate, compacted and sent to the mainland.
+General waste goes to landfill, while recyclables are processed at a Recycling Materials Recovery Facility.

 Aerial of Boats at Rottnest Island